-You should also have learned how to plan and file a document.
+You should also have learned good written communication skills.
 Whether a lab report, an essay, a research paper or a scrapbook, you will almost certainly have had to put together written coursework for assessment.
 By the end of uni you will have written significant amounts of paperwork.
 What is more, you will have written for a specific audience, whether an examiner or a tutor.
 Involved here are research skills, planning and organising notes, time management, independent working and critical analysis, not to mention the ability to clearly get your ideas across in writing.

 In a similar way you should have learnt how to present information and structure a persuasive argument.
 Most courses have some form of seminar content, even if it is only a token measure to ensure that different learning styles are covered.
 In these classes students are encouraged to share opinions, lead discussions and even present topics to the class.
 If this is the case then you should know how to present information orally and visually, as well as how to debate a topic.
 It should also be a good indication of how you perform under pressure.

 You should also have learnt about ‘deferred gratification’ or careful investment.
 With the increase of student tuition fees to up to £9,000 a year and more, you will almost certainly be graduating with a significant debt.
 The fact that you have chosen to continue learning for three or four years instead of working suggests that you were willing to make a significant investment because you saw the potential benefits.
 Recruiters are aware of this commitment and see this as an ability to manage and work towards long-term goals.

 Typical areas where all degrees are considered include: